Here are common FAQs regarding your invoices:

 How do you calculate Storage Charges?

 Storage charges are calculated and charged daily.
-In other words, if you see a pallet charge on your 15-day invoice as 30x = $20, it really means you have two pallets.
-(15 days per pallet = 15 x 2 = 30).
+In other words, if you see a pallet charge on your 15-day invoice as 30x = $40, it really means you have two pallets.
+(15 days per pallet = 15 x 2 = 30 pallet storage charges).

 What are Transaction Fees?

 Transaction fees are credit card fees.
-In order to offer the most competitive shipping rates, the fees don't include credit card fees.
+In order to offer the most competitive shipping rates, those rates don't include credit card fees.
 You can pay directly through your account with an ACH or a bank transfer (most customers do that) which is completely free.
-If you prefer a credit card or Paypal, it has additional transaction fees associated with each payment method.
+If you prefer a credit card or Paypal, those methods have additional transaction fees associated with each payment method.